You know one of the things I hate about the offseason?

 Build Your Tribe

-Which brings me to the BYT family, Chalene’s other podcast.
+This brings me to the BYT family, Chalene’s other podcast.

 Now whether or not you are a seasoned entrepreneur or just having a dabble in a home business.
 This show will have you covered.
-Co-host with her son Brock, this show will help you grow your business, give you great tips on building your social media to growing your email list.
+Co-host with her son Brock, this show will help you grow your business, and give you great tips on building your social media to grow your email list.

 The Mindful Kind